-Example 1: Brigid is playing against Ian.
+Example 1: Brigid is playing against Victor.
 During the Score Phase, she has characters with 3() and 1() at the Problem, which fulfills its requirement.
 She confronts the Problem and scores a point.
-After scoring the point, she looks at what characters Ian has at the Problem and see that he has characters with 5(), which fulfills his side of the Problem.
+After scoring the point, she looks at what characters Victor has at the Problem and see that he has characters with 5(?), which fulfills his side of the Problem.
 Since both players can confront the Problem, they must have a Problem faceoff.

-Example 2: During another Score Phase, Brigid has characters with 3(•) and 1(•) at one Problem and characters with 3(•) at the other Problem, fulfilling the requirements at both.
-Ian has characters with 4(•) at one of those Problems, also fulfilling its requirement.
+Example 2: During another Score Phase, Brigid has characters with SO and SO at one Problem and characters with SO at the other Problem, fulfilling the requirements at both.
+Victor has characters with SO at one of those Problems, also fulfilling its requirement.
 Brigid confronts both Problems, one at a time in the order of her choosing, and scores a point for each one.
-Because Brigid confronted both problems this turn, she and lan must have a double Problem faceoff.
-(While Ian does fulfill his side of one of the Problems, it doesn't matter because a double Problem faceoff takes precedence over a regular Problem faceoff.)
+Because Brigid confronted both problems this turn, she and Victor must have a double Problem faceoff.
+(While Victor does fulfill his side of one of the Problems, it doesn't matter because a double Problem faceoff takes precedence over a regular Problem faceoff.)